C62CD800396322B1851AF5F8/tank/README.md

 - [X] Code the Wall of the arena, fire a Bullet to check it bounces, then check if the Tank cannot pass through.
 - [X] Code an Obstacle and check the detection with a Bullet works — the Bullet disappears but not the Obstacle.
 - [X] Make the Obstacle impossible to go through for the tank.
-- [ ] Add some sprites for the Tank, the Bullet and the Obstacle.
+- [X] Add some sprites for the Tank, the Bullet and the Obstacle.
+- [ ] Check if two bullets collide
+- [ ] Add another tank

 ## Improvements
 * Everything is on the stack, so I should learn how to use the heap in C++